euronovate/ENMobileSDK-Android/ENDigitalSignage/readme.md

  var landPlaceholderAssetName: String? = null,
  var portPlaceholderAssetName: String? = null)
  ```
-- `localMediaContents` is an array of objects ENLocalMedia used to play slideshow only offline mode with your assets.
+- `localMediaContents` is an array of objects ENLocalMedia used to play slideshow only **OFFLINE** mode with your assets.
    An example of localMedia initiliazation:
 ```kotlin
 ENLocalMedia(assetName = "landscape_placeholder.png",duration = 5000, ENDigitalSignageContentType.Image)